zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 There are two different models:

 - **Linear regression** - Fits a linear function to the data.
-  {{< figure src="/static/img/docs/transformations/linear-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="Linear regression" >}}
+  {{< figure src="/static/img/docs/transformations/linear-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series visualization with a straight line representing the linear function" >}}
 - **Polynomial regression** - Fits a polynomial function to the data.
-  {{< figure src="/static/img/docs/transformations/polynomial-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="Polynomial regression" >}}
+  {{< figure src="/static/img/docs/transformations/polynomial-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series visualization with a curved line representing the polynomial function" >}}

-> **Note:** This transformation is an experimental feature.
-Engineering and on-call support is not available.
-Documentation is either limited or not provided outside of code comments.
-No SLA is provided.
+> **Note:** This transformation is currently in public preview.
+Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
 Enable the `regressionTransformation` feature toggle in Grafana to use this feature.
 Contact Grafana Support to enable this feature in Grafana Cloud.

 [Data frames]: https://grafana.com/developers/plugin-tools/introduction/data-frames/